nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Viewing a person on TalentHub

     1. **Prerequisites**: List all persons using the `list person` command.
 Multiple persons in the list.
-An entry with the person Sydney Sweeney listed and no entries with person Jack Black listed
+An entry with the person Alex Yeoh listed and no entries with person Bernice Yu listed

-    2. Test case: `view person Sydney Sweeney`
+    2. Test case: `view person Alex Yeoh`
-        1. **Expected**: Sydney Sweeney shown!
+        1. **Expected**: Alex Yeoh shown!
         2. If you are on the Events tab, TalentHub will switch to the Persons tab and display the added contact.

-    3. Test case: `view person Jack Black`
+    3. Test case: `view person Bernice Yu`
         1. **Expected**: Name not found in TalentHub!

     4. Test case: `view person`